Renvulf/WoWAddons/README.md

 Smartbot is a World of Warcraft Retail addon that learns per-spec stat weights from play and can automatically equip upgrades out of combat.
 It integrates with Details!
 Damage Meter when available, falling back to a lightweight internal meter otherwise.

+- Tooltip resolver uses TooltipDataProcessor item data (guid/hyperlink/id) rather than per-tooltip methods.
+- Equips prefer automatic slot resolution; explicit slots are only used for ambiguous locations like rings, trinkets and generic weapons.

 ## Usage
 1. Install Smartbot in `Interface/AddOns`.
 2. In game, type `/smartbot` to open the settings panel.